-The Meadow Drive PTA is honoring Dr. Martin Luther King, Jr. Day by sharing multimedia resources with you to start conversations about racial justice with your learners of all ages.
+The PTA is honoring Black History Month by sharing multimedia resources with you to start conversations about racial justice with your learners of all ages.

 “Children learn about racial differences and racial bias from an early age and learn from their first teachers—their parents—how to deal with and react to these differences.”
 (American Academy of Pediatrics, healthychildren.org).